 When determined to be the most appropriate control measure as part of the Town’s overall IPM program, the Town will use chemical controls for broadleaf weeds in landscape turf, noxious weeds in open space areas, weeds on soft-surface trails; mosquitoes; algae and duckweed in ponds; and ash borers and IPS engraver bark beetles in spruce and pine trees.

 Weed and pest control occurs in varying degrees, applying the measures according to the Town’s IPM approach.
-When chemical application is deemed necessary for weed control, a commercial product similar to RoundUp known as Prosecutor (glyphosate) is used along with Lesco 3-Way (2,4-D).
+When chemical application is deemed necessary for weed control, a commercial product replacing RoundUp known as X-Out (glufosinate) is used along with Triad (2,4-D).
 Aquabac (Bti) and Aqualuer 20-20 (permethrin) are used for mosquito control.
 Sonar (fluridone) and Diquat are used for pond water quality.
 Permethrin is the tree pest control.
 MSDS sheets are linked to each of the different controls listed in this paragraph

-To learn more about the Colorado Department of Agriculture Pesticide Sensitivity Registry, or access the application form, click HERE.
+Learn more about the Colorado Department of Agriculture Pesticide Sensitivity Registry, or access the application form.

 For information regarding the Boulder County Weed Management Program, click HERE.